FZambia/centrifuge/docs/content/description.rst

 As was mentioned above it's time to use one of available PUB/SUB backends.

-Lets see on Redis backend first and then on ZeroMQ.
+Lets see on Redis backend first.

 Redis is very simple and recommended way to scale Centrifuge.
 I suppose that you have it installed and running with default settings.